WayScience/mitocheck_data/README.md

 - [features/](mitocheck_metadata/features) : Mitocheck-assigned object IDs and bounding boxes for cells from a specified frame, well, and plate.

 We use `trainingset.dat` to locate the frame, well, and plate of labeled cells in [0.locate_data](0.locate_data/).
-After extracting the features from these labeled frames with `idrstream`, we associate the bounding boxes of cells from `features/` with their `idrstream`-derived coordinates to assign cells their phenotypic class (as assigned by Mitocheck).
+After extracting the features from these labeled frames with `idrstream`, we associate the bounding boxes of cells from `features/` with their `idrstream`-derived coordinates to assign cells their phenotypic class (as labeled by Mitocheck).

 ## Control Data

 We extract single-cell features from positive and negative controls, which are useful for normalizing all Mitocheck data and suggesting that batch effects are not a dominant signal.

 We use [IDR-curated mitocheck metadata](mitocheck_metadata/idr0013-screenA-annotation.csv.gz) to locate the well and plate of each control movie.
-Because `idrstream` can only extract features from a single frame, we choose and random frame from the middle 33% of the movie.
+Because `idrstream` can only extract features from a single frame, we choose a random frame from the middle 33% of the movie.
-Mitocheck mitosis movies are 93 frames long, so a random frame between frames 31 and 62 are chosen to extract features from.
+Mitocheck mitosis movies are about 93 frames long, so a random frame between frames 31 and 62 are chosen to extract features from.
 Because we cannot exactly align the movies in time, we opt to randomly sample from the middle of the movies.

 ## Dataset Types